sparagi/pharo-wiki/General/Glossary.md

 ```

 ## Cog
-Cog is the name of the [virtual machine](#virtual-machine) used by Pharo.
+*Cog* is the name of the [virtual machine](#virtual-machine) used by Pharo.
 It is also used by other programming languages such as [Squeak](#squeak), Newspeak and Cuis.

 ## Context
-A *Context* represent a program execution.
-It will store for example the `CompiledMethod` being currently executed, the receiver and arguments of the message that invoked this `CompiledMethod`, the temporary variables, the stack of calls until this moment of the execution, ...
+A *Context* represents the execution of a program.
+It stores the `CompiledMethod` being currently executed, the receiver and arguments of the message that invoked this `CompiledMethod`, the temporary variables, the stack of calls until this moment of the execution, ...
 In Pharo, you can use the keyword `thisContext` to interact with the current context of your code.
 It will return the `Context` object at the moment of the execution.
-This object is different at each method call.
+This object is different each time the method is called.

 ## Debugger
-The *Debugger* is a tool opened by the system when an exception is raised and never get caught.
+The *Debugger* is a tool opened by the system when an exception is raised, but not caught.
 This tool allows the developer to interact with the execution [context](#context) that raised the error and its previous contexts.
-It let the users inspect the objects present in this context and update the code to fix the bug using the execution informations as a help.
+It lets the user inspect the objects present in these contexts and use the execution information to help update the code and fix the bug.

 ## Dispatch
 Dispatch is a technique used in object-oriented programming to delegate behavior using [polymorphism](#polymorphism).
-The goal is to define a concept that will changed depending on the context.
-For example we can have an application with commands.
-When we need to execute the command, instead of creating a switch/case, each object will implement its own behaviour on a method of the same name and we just need to call this method.
+The goal is to define a concept that will change depending on the context.
+For example, suppose we have an application with commands.
+Each object can implement its own behaviour in an `execute` method, using this same method name for every command.
+When we need to execute a command, instead of using a switch/case, we just call this method.

 ## DNU
 See [DoesNotUnderstand](#doesnotunderstand).

 ## DoesNotUnderstand
-This name is used to designate the error that arises when a [message](#message) is sent to an object but this object does not understand it.
-It also happens that people use the "DNU" shortcut.
+This name designates the error that arises when a [message](#message) is sent to an object, but the object does not understand it.
+Sometimes people use the acronym "DNU" for this error.

 ## Iceberg
-*Iceberg* is git client integrated in the system since Pharo 7 (Pharo 6.1 contained a technical preview of the tool).
+*Iceberg* is a git client integrated into the system since Pharo 7 (Pharo 6.1 contained a technical preview of the tool).
 It is a set of tools that allows one to handle git repositories directly from a Pharo image.
 Iceberg is the default repository manager for Pharo, allowing for smoother and faster integration of contributions, as well as better branch and version management.

 ## Image
 A Pharo image is a snapshot of Pharo memory at a given moment.
-This is the file where all objects are stored and as such it’s a cross platform format.
+This is the file where all objects are stored and as such, it’s a cross-platform format that does not depend on the host operating system.
-An image file contains the live state of all objects of the system (including classes and compiled methods, since they are objects too) at a givenpoint.
+An image file contains the live state of all objects in the system at a given point.
+This includes classes and compiled methods, since they are objects too.
-It can bee seen as a virtual object container.
+The image can be seen as a virtual object container.

 ## Implementors
-For a given selector in the system, implementors are classes that have a method with this selector (they implement the selector).
-For example the implementors of the method `#banana` are all the classes containing a method named `#banana`.
+For a given selector in the system, implementors are classes that have a method with this selector (that is, they implement the selector).
+For example, the implementors of the method `#banana` are all the classes containing a method named `#banana`.

 ## Inspector
-The *Inspector* is a Pharo tool which allows one to inspect objects, see their current state, interact with them and display specific informations depending on the object.
-It offers multiple views and it uses a finder as a navigation.
-One particular feature is that you can use the evaluator tab to enter code, and evaluating it results in opening another pane to the right.
+The *Inspector* is a Pharo tool that allows one to inspect objects, see their current state, interact with them and display specific information depending on the object.
+It offers multiple views and a finder for navigation.
+One useful feature is that you can use the evaluator tab to enter code, then evaluate it to open another pane to the right to observe the result.

 ## Instance
+An *instance* is an individual object in the system.
+In Pharo, each instance has a class, which determines what instance variables the object holds and what messages it responds to.
+Each instance can have different values in these variables, and therefore answer the same message differently.
+For example, when it receives the message #name, one instance of class Dog might respond `Spot` while another responds `Lassie`.

-## Instance-side
+## Instance side
+Each class works as a pair with a meta-class.
+The class (the *instance side*) contains methods that can be sent to its instances, and the meta-class (the class side) contains methods that can be sent directly to the class.
+For example, #x:y: method (which creates an instance of Point with arbitrary x and y coordinates) is held by the meta-class of Point.

+In Pharo, both Class and MetaClass understand #classSide method.
+The class side of a class/meta-class partnership always refers to the meta-class.
+For example:

+Point classSide.
+"Answers Point class."
+Point class classSide.
+"Also answers Point class."
+Point includesSelector: #x:y:.
+"Answers false."
+Point class includesSelector: #x:y:.
+"Answers true."

+The best way to understand the class side is to look at implementations of the #classSide method:

+Class>>#classSide
+    ^ self class

+MetaClass>>#classSide
+  ^ self

 ## Keyword message
 A keyword message is a [message](#message) where two or more objects are involved (the [receiver](#receiver) and the arguments).
 A message is composed of alphanumeric characters.
 The arugments are injected inside the message selector and must be proceeded by a colon (`:`).
 For example, `between:and:` is a keyword message with a receiver and two arguments.
 It can be used like this: `13 between: 12 and: 14`.